zdanek/maverick/manifests/puppet-modules/ssh/README.md

 # Compatibility

-This module has been tested to work on the following systems with Puppet versions v3, v3 with future parser and v4 with  Ruby versions 1.8.7 (Puppet v3 only), 1.9.3, 2.0.0, 2.1.0 and 2.3.1 (Puppet v4 only).
+This module has been tested to work on the following systems with the latest Puppet v3, v3 with future parser, v4 and v5.
+See `.travis.yml` for the exact matrix of supported Puppet and ruby versions.

  * Debian 7
  * EL 5